1st Belorussian Front: Redesignation and 1944 operations

 It was then renamed the 1st Belorussian Front (1BF) on 17 February 1944 following the Dnieper–Carpathian Offensive.
 A few days later, on 21 February, the Rogachev-Zhlobin Offensive commenced, which continued until 26 February.
 The next operation was the Bobruysk Offensive, part of Operation Bagration, and on 26 June the attacks of 1BF encircled Bobruisk, trapping 40,000 troops of the German 41st Panzer Corps (part of 9th Army).
 From 18 July-2 August the Front was part of the Lublin-Brest Offensive.
 From 2 August to 30 September, the Front was engaged cleaning out Germans to the east of the Vistula (during which the Battle of Radzymin took place from 1–10 August).
 Its 8th Guards, 28th, 47th, 65th, 69th, and 70th Armies were involved at Radzymin.
-Later during that same period, on 14 September, 1BF with the support of Polish forces it captured Praga, a suburb of Warsaw.
+Later during that same period, on 14 September, with the support of Polish forces, 1BF captured Praga, a suburb of Warsaw.